COUNTDOWN CHECKLIST FOR MOVING TO NEW ZEALAND

 - Consolidate your bank accounts as necessary.
 We advise that you leave at least one account open in the UK.

 - Think about what happens to your UK state, personal and occupational pensions.
+To find out more about your pension please get in touch.

 - Keep an eye on the exchange rate, and open an account with a foreign exchange specialist if you haven’t already.